Pankaj-dev98/wishlist-manager/Readme.md

 - Once registered a user can request a JWT token to make authorized requests to the server.
 Each token is valid for 24hrs.
 - A valid user has a *Wishlist* associated with their account.
 A set number of items are available on the server to add to this wishlist.
 - A user can view the available items.
 The items are associated with a name, price and current stock availability.
-- Admins have the privelage to manipulate the available items on the store but a regular user many only view them and add/remove them from their personal wishlist.
+- Admins have the privilege to manipulate the available items on the store but a regular user many only view them and add/remove them from their personal wishlist.

 ## Setup and use
 - Currently, there is no programmatic way to assign **admin** role to a user.
 This must be done externally.
 However, a separate admin login, registration pathway can be setup later (akin to the existing endpoints available to *Users*).
-- After cloning the repository, check the `application.properties` file and ensure a `MySql` database can be setup at localhost:3306/xindus-db-prod.
-The application is flexible and is indifferent to the relational database configuration in `application.properties`.
+- After cloning the repository, ensure a `MySql` database can be setup at localhost:3306/xindus-db-prod.
+The application is flexible and is indifferent to the relational database configured in `application.properties`.
 - Hibernate is configured to generate DDL schema commands for the specified dialect.
 (By default, MySQL).

 ### Setting up an admin account
-- Run the SQL script located: `src/main/resources/sql-scripts/start-up.sql`
+- At startup, hibernate will automatically generate the MySQL schema and the application is configured to automatically run the script located at: `src/main/resources/data.sql`
 - This will setup an admin account which can now be used to interact with the application.

 ### Registering a new user.